-The total capital budget for the crisis center was estimated at $50 million.
+The total capital budget for the crisis center is $59.9 million.

 The total capital budget estimate was developed with a building design working group, which included experts from Franklin County and the Franklin County adult-serving hospital systems in addition to first responders and individuals with lived experiences.
 Ultimately, industry standards for cost per square foot were used to calculate the final estimate.

 The Franklin County Mental Health and Addiction Crisis Center is being funded by public and private investment.

 ADAMH has secured more than $55.62 million in resources from federal, state and local partners.
 ADAMH leveraged this extraordinary investment with more than $6.6 million in philanthropic support and is working to close the remaining gap.